 |SMTP Relay||An SMTP relay is not mandatory.
 If configured, notifications may be set by email and email may be used to deliver usage data to Kemp.|

 |Role Based Access||In addition to the default admin user, other users and groups can be added and configured for role-based access.|

 |Scheduled Reporting||The system can autogenerate reports and deliver them by email.
 An SMTP relay is required for this feature.|

-LoadMaster instances can be deployed on Hyper-V, VMware, XEN, KVM hypervisors and on the Azure and AWS public clouds.
-A KEMP 360 Central MELA server can license LoadMasters on any platform as long as there is IP connectivity between the LoadMaster and KEMP 360 Central.
+LoadMaster instances can be deployed on Hyper-V, VMware, XEN, KVM, and VirtualBox hypervisors and on the Azure and AWS public clouds.
+A Kemp 360 Central Licensing server can license LoadMasters on any platform as long as there is IP connectivity between the LoadMaster and Kemp 360 Central.

-The hypervisor versions can be downloaded from https://kemptechnologies.com/spla-download and the Azure and AWS versions are available in the respective marketplaces as License Agreement Based LoadMaster (MELA/SPLA).
+The hypervisor versions can be downloaded from https://kemptechnologies.com/spla-download and the Azure and AWS versions are available in the respective marketplaces as License Agreement Based LoadMaster (MELA).

 In the Azure MarketPlace, select License Agreement Based LoadMaster (MELA/SPLA) from the dropdown list under Plans + Pricing.

 In the AWS Marketplace, select License Agreement Based LoadMaster for AWS (MELA).

 Guidelines on how to deploy LoadMaster for each platform are available in the Kemp Resource Library.